 “In 2028 Detroit, when Alex Murphy – a loving husband, father and good cop – is critically injured in the line of duty, the multinational conglomerate OmniCorp sees their chance for a part-man, part-robot police officer.”

-As for the cast they’re good however the characters are a mixed bag with there being some really great people and some not so good ones.
-Joel Kinnaman does an okay job in the role as the main character.
-As Alex Murphy he’s a likeable enough person, if a bit bland, only after he become RoboCop does he become more interesting and even then it takes Kinnaman a little while to find his groove as the new cyborg, but when he’s serious and kicking ass he’s actually cool.
+As for the cast, they’re decent however the characters are a mixed bag with some solid people and some not so good ones.
+Joel Kinnaman does an okay job Alex Murphy, he’s a likeable enough person, if a bit bland, only after he become RoboCop does he become more interesting and even then it takes Kinnaman a little while to find his groove as the new cyborg, but when he’s serious and kicking ass he’s actually cool.
 Someone who is not boring is Gary Oldman who is awesome as Dr. Dennett Norton.
 In my opinion Oldman was the best character in this film.
 Norton is a scientist who clearly wishes to use his work for good, but when it comes to crafting RoboCop he is faced with a moral dilemma and from there he has to try balance the line between doing his role at OmniCorp and moral and ethical implications of his actions.
 He really is the Dr. Frankenstein of this film and I liked that complex they created for him.
-Another good performance comes Michael Keaton as Raymond Sellars.
-He is actively trying to get the robot in America ban reversed and trying to change public opinion with RoboCop.
-He is man who has a way with words, he’s smart and yet crafty at the same time.
+Another good performance comes Michael Keaton as Raymond Sellars, he is actively trying to get the robot in America ban reversed and trying to change public opinion with RoboCop.
+He is a man who has a way with words, he’s smart and yet crafty at the same time.

 Not to be overlooked, Samuel L. Jackson as Patrick “Pat” Novak is amazing.
-Pat is the host of this TV show and he is very strong-willed, opinionated, charismatic and funny at times thanks to the greatness that is Sam Jackson.
-There is one great moment with Jackson takes into his inner Snakes On A Plane vibe to great effect.
+Pat is the host of a notable TV show and he is very strong-willed, opinionated, charismatic and funny, and this role is really elevated thanks to the greatness that is Sam Jackson.
+There is one great moment with Jackson that channels his performance from Snakes On A Plane to great effect.
 Abbie Cornish was the weakest link as Clara Murphy (well besides the kid, no offence but I didn’t buy his performance at all).
-As Alex’s wife Cornish just slowed down the film and while I get all her emotional scenes and all that I didn’t buy her acting like everyone else.
+As Alex’s wife, Cornish just slowed down the film and while I understood her emotional scenes, I didn’t buy her acting like everyone else.
 Jackie Earle Haley was interesting, cool and funny as Rick Mattox.
 Michael K. Williams was cool as Alex’s former partner as Jack Lewis, Williams puts on his badass act and has some moments of humour too.
 Jennifer Ehle as Liz Kline and Jay Baruchel as Tom Pope are pretty good too, I especially liked the humour that came from Baruchel’s character.

-When it comes to the presentation it is pretty good, the action sequences are good and were a little more inventive and aggressive than I thought they’d be, though nothing here was overly unique or memorable like superhero films that own the action genre when it come to creating memorable action set-pieces.
+When it comes to the presentation it is pretty good, the action sequences are good and were a little more inventive and aggressive than I thought they’d be, though nothing here was overly unique or memorable like the current set of superhero films that own the action genre when it come to creating memorable action set-pieces.

 In conclusion RoboCop, as much as I hate to say it wasn’t that bad.
 I really wanted to leave the film saying I hated it, but I can’t deny that there were elements I did enjoy.
-The film still doesn’t hold a candle to the original for me, but it is one of the better reboots of recent years.
-Put it this way, I’ll take this any day over the 2012 Total Recall remake.
+The film still doesn’t hold a candle to the original, but it is one of the better reboots of recent years.
+If you need any more convincing let me leave you with this, I’ll take this film over the 2012 Total Recall remake any day.

 Rating: 7/10 (I don’t give this rating lightly, but it was actually goof)